 [Commentary: The scope defined in this draft text reflects the current language at https://id.mitre.org/about which reads “MITREid is an OpenID Identity Provider for MITRE employees.
 Only current MITRE employees have identities provisioned on this identity provider, and identities are not available for registration.
 This server is a research prototype service provided with best-effort system availability.”]

-[Commentary: This Section defines the scope and purposes of the federation.
+[Commentary: This section defines the scope and purposes of the federation.
 For example, if the underlying business scenario of the federation were a multi-party consortia, such as the ID Federation, Inc (see idfederation.org), then the scope may be: “This identity federation system is provided for the purpose of enabling users of member organizations single-sign-on to designated applications and services of other member organizations.”]